 Certain cuts make an appearance time and time again—think Twiggy’s iconic pixie or a ’70s-inspired shag.
 They are the haircuts that will always be in vogue, day to night, and season to season.
 To help us out in our quest to find a complete roundup of the looks that stand the test of time, we turned to the pros.
 Top stylists from both the U.S. and U.K. weighed in on what exactly makes a haircut timeless, plus the styles that they believe will never grow old.

-From short to long, straight to textured, scroll on to discover the seven haircuts that will always be in style, and all the options for making them look their best.
+From short to long, straight to textured, scroll on to discover the 7 haircuts that will always be in style, and all the options for making them look their best.

 Although Western society typically associates beauty with long hair, the short-haired pixie cut challenged this notion in the 1960s.
-“Twiggy started it all off, and then Princess Diana and Demi Moore ruled this look in the 1990s," recounts Jordan Garrett, a hairstylist at Hershesons.
+“Twiggy started it all off, and then Princess Diana and Demi Moore ruled this look in the 1990s," recounts celebrity hairstyist Jordan Garrett.
 It’s now one of the most iconic looks of all time.